 To learn more, please read the HFS 3191 �Nursing Home Services & Information for Couples� (HFS 3191 English version) (HFS 3191 Spanish version) brochure, which explains in detail the steps you must take to determine eligibility as well as other program information.
 You may also find the HFS 3419B �Property Liens & Estate Claims� (HFS 3419B English version) (HFS 3419B Spanish version) brochure helpful.

 Supportive Living Program (SLP)

-The Department of Healthcare and Family Services (HFS) oversees the Supportive Living Program (SLP), which provides a service-enriched housing option to individuals age 65 and older or individuals with disabilities, ages 22-64 years old.
+The Department of Healthcare and Family Services (HFS) oversees the Supportive Living Program (SLP), which offers individuals age 65 and older, or individuals with physical disabilities, ages 22-64 years old, services to remain in a community setting.
 The aim of this program is preserving privacy and autonomy while emphasizing health and wellness for people who would otherwise need nursing home care.
-Supportive living facilities (SLFs) consist of apartments with kitchenettes and private bathrooms while providing services such as intermittent nursing, personal care, medication oversight, meals, housekeeping, laundry, and 24-hour security.
-Department staff work with SLFs both before and after opening to ensure compliance with regulations, and are responsible for the SLP waiver monitoring functions.
+Supportive Living Program Settings consist of apartments with kitchenettes and private bathrooms while providing services such as intermittent nursing, personal care, medication oversight, meals, housekeeping, laundry, and 24-hour security.
+Department staff work with SLP providers both before and after opening to ensure compliance with regulations, and are responsible for the SLP waiver monitoring functions.

 Pathways to Community Living: Illinois� Money Follows the Person (Pathways)